SnowflakePowered/winfsp-rs/README.md

 > ⚠️ **Very WIP and not production ready!** ⚠️
 >
-> This crate may possibly be unsound, and is very undocumented.
+> This crate is possibly unsound, and is very undocumented.
 > A best effort has been made to keep aliasing rules around, but FFI with WinFSP involves a lot of pointers that end up
 > as references when putting a Rust-friendly API around it, and the nature of FFI makes it difficult to test with miri.